systematic-magic/puma/puma.rst

 PuMa does not check:
 	PuMa does not check validity of email address.
-	PuMa does not check format of correspondence line format (separators, correct spelling of "email" etc).
+	PuMa does not check format of correspondence line (separators, correct spelling of "email" etc).

 5. Keywords
 ===========

 PuMa checks:
 	PuMa checks whether allowed separator is used (, or ;).

+		If illegal separator is used, it injects an error message to the page.

 	PuMa checks number of keywords.